shinokumura/resonance_data/README.md

 This repository contains (and will contain) resonance parameters, resonance spacing (D0, D1), resonance integral, level density, and strength function datasets extracted from the [EXFOR Master Files](https://github.com/IAEA-NDS/exfor_master) using the [EXFOR Parser](https://github.com/IAEA-NDS/exforparser).

-The data in this repository is subject to change and will be updated irregularly based on updates to the [EXFOR Master Files](https://github.com/IAEA-NDS/exfor_master) and the [EXFOR Parser](https://github.com/IAEA-NDS/exforparser).
+The data in this repository is under testing, so they are subject to change.
+The repository will be updated irregularly based on updates to the [EXFOR Master Files](https://github.com/IAEA-NDS/exfor_master) and the [EXFOR Parser](https://github.com/IAEA-NDS/exforparser).

 ---